 How to Store Pool Chemicals

-Where you store pool chemicals is important — proper storage is safer and can extend shelf life.
-The best location for pool chemicals is somewhere out of the sun, dry and cool.
+- The best location for pool chemicals is somewhere out of the sun, dry, and cool.
 Leaving chemicals in humid storage sheds throughout the summer will likely degrade them.

-Following the manufacturer’s directions is crucial, as this will guide you toward best practices for each unique product.
+- Following the manufacturer’s directions is crucial, as this will guide you toward best practices for each unique product.

 How to Recognize and Dispose of Expired Pool Chemicals

-The clearest sign that your chemicals are expired is that they stop working effectively.
+The clearest sign that your chemicals have expired is that they stop working effectively.
 If you’ve attempted to use them and didn’t get the desired result, it might be time to purchase new ones.
 Never pour old chemicals down your drain or outside when disposing of them.
 Instead, take them to a waste management facility.

 Trust the Professionals with Your Pool Cleaning Needs